 - Solitary – intrapersonal; you prefer to work alone and use self-study.

-Two goals have been established for the Gilcrease Elementary School Fourth Grade Art students.
-The first goal will increase the knowledge of visual arts at by twenty-five percent by May 2017.
-The second goal will demonstrate the use of art techniques, skills, forms and color (Elements of Art for 4th grade) by creating original works of art for the Links Poster Arts Contest in May 2018.
+Two goals have been established for the Gilcrease Elementary School Third Grade Art students.
+The first goal will increase the knowledge of visual arts at by twenty-five percent by May 2019.
+The second goal will demonstrate the use of art techniques, skills, forms and color (Elements of Art for Third grade) by creating original works of art for the Links Poster Arts Contest in May 2020.

 Each month, a trained artist introduced an element of art.
 Some sessions covered, “What is Art?”, “Elements of Art”, and a field-trip to Greenwood Cultural Center where the students viewed exhibits that included pictures, articles and art memorializing Black American history as well as historical facts significant to Tulsa.
-One session also included a field trip to the Glassblowing Studio where students made art pieces.
-Artists from the Tulsa Girls Art School taught students to make origami sketch books and the University of Tulsa, School of Art worked with the students to create a montage using yarn, beads, glitter, crayon, and color pencils supplied by the university.
+The University of Tulsa School of Art worked with the students to create a button tree art project and a gingerbread art project.
+The university supplied the buttons, gingerbread cut-outs, glitter, crayons and color pencils for these two projects.